 Pretty sure you like that idea of real-time KPIs, but I can already see the questions mark above your head, asking how this will help to boost your operational performance.

 As always, it’s all about people and all about psychology.

 So, here are three facts, why real-time KPIs will boost your operational performance:

 Very easy to explain.
 By providing a clear, transparent, and real-time big picture, operational staff will act differently.

 Very often, that’s an unconscious change.
-However, we always get the feedback that employees are focused, when they have access and can easily understand the big picture.
+However, we always get the feedback that employees are focused, on when they have access and can easily understand the big picture.

-This mainly accounts, when KPIs are starting to drop or decline.
+This mainly accounts, for when KPIs are starting to drop or decline.
 With real-time KPIs, the staff is immediately aware that something is going on and will be committed and focused on delivering the highest performance.

 There are a lot of psychological studies analyzing the effect of how situational awareness improves work and work results.
-Although it is very complex to quantify, all of the reviews come to the results, that being aware of a situation massively improves your work.
+Although it is very complex to quantify, all of the reviews come to the result, that being aware of a situation massively improves your work.